-Most established TEM providers started in the Software category, rather than in Business Process Outsourcing.
+Most established telecom expense management (TEM) providers started in the Software category, rather than in Business Process Outsourcing.
 They invested heavily in software and focused on reaching the Fortune 1000.
 The platforms were not built for voice, data, mobility and cloud from the start.
 Other platforms are pieced together as a result of acquisition or merger.
 Listen closely and you’ll hear clues as to what the product is – your work effort.
 “This is where you can run reports….” or “Click here to input…” The software demonstration becomes a job training for you or your team.

 The Software category measures success in manners such as system availability and uptime.
 Success with this type of vendor is almost entirely coincidental.
 Success is predicated entirely on your organization’s expertise, efficiency, and execution.

-Managed Services Provider (MSP)
+Telecom Managed Services Provider (MSP)

 Most organizations do not want to hire, train and manage highly-specialized technical and administrative resources to manage an internal solution.
 MSPs provide data management, input and other ancillary services.
 As the customer’s environment becomes unnecessarily larger and more complex, MSPs can claim to provide greater benefit.
 While this provides an advantage over software alone, there’s little difference in the success rates of these two types of engagements.